-Multi-vector dense retrieval (MVDR) can be seen as a generalization of single-vector dual encoder models [14, 15].
+Multi-vector dense retrieval (MVDR) can be seen as a generalization of single-vector dual encoder models [13, 14].
 Instead of encoding the complete content of both query and documents into a single low-dimensional vector, MVDR uses fine-grained token-level modeling for scoring.
-Existing MVDR models such as ColBERT [15] compute query-document relevance by selecting the highest-scoring document token for each query token and aggregating the scores.
+MVDR models such as ColBERT [14] compute query-document relevance by selecting the highest-scoring document token for each query token and aggregating the scores.
 The postponed token-level interactions allow us to efficiently apply the model for retrieval, benefiting the effectiveness of modeling fine-grained interactions.
-MVDR overcomes the limited expressivity of single-vector retrieval and achieves significantly better results across various benchmarks [14, 15, 18, 24, 31, 34].
-However, due to the cost of storing vectors for each document token, it is challenging to scale the approach to large collections [10, 15, 18, 34].
+MVDR overcomes the limited expressivity of single-vector retrieval and achieves significantly better results across various benchmarks [13, 14, 17, 23, 29, 32].
+However, due to the cost of storing vectors for each document token, it is challenging to scale the approach to large collections [9, 14, 17, 32].

-Generative retrieval (GR) is an emerging paradigm in information retrieval [19, 33, 36, 41, 42, 47].
+Generative retrieval (GR) is an emerging paradigm in information retrieval [18, 31, 34, 38, 39, 45].
 It leverages generative models to directly generate identifiers of relevant documents.
-This approach originated with [2, 41] and has garnered considerable attention [see, e.g., 40].
-Currently, all implementations of the generative retrieval paradigm adhere to an encoder-decoder transformer architecture, e.g., T5 [35] and BART [20].
+This approach originated with [2, 38] and has garnered considerable attention [see, e.g., 37].
+Currently, all implementations of the generative retrieval paradigm adhere to an encoder-decoder transformer architecture, e.g., T5 [33] and BART [19].
 In this method, documents are initially associated with a concise token sequence that serves as an identifier.
 The model is then trained to predict this token sequence autoregressively, using conventional cross-entropy loss.

 One notable advantage of the generative retrieval model is its streamlined end-to-end architecture, which requires significantly less disk storage space compared to other retrieval methods.
-However, it is important to note that due to the limited supervision of each token, the generative retrieval may not achieve comparable performance when compared to dense retrieval [33, 46].
+However, it is important to note that due to the limited supervision of each token, the generative retrieval may not achieve comparable performance when compared to dense retrieval [31, 44].

 Connecting dense retrieval and generative retrieval.
-Nguyen and Yates [29] show that GR with atomic identifiers is equivalent to single-vector dense retrieval.
+Nguyen and Yates [28] show that GR with atomic identifiers is equivalent to single-vector dense retrieval.
 They compare the inferential processes of DR with a tree index and GR with hierarchical identifiers.
-However, the former is just an optimized version of the original DR without changing the semantic matching method, while the latter also considers the predicted IDs and the query in each generation step, which greatly affects how GR would express the relevance, but this is ignored in [29].
-Yuan et al. [46] empirically analyze the error rate at each generation step of GR and identify the problem of poor memory accuracy for fine-grained features compared with DR.
+However, the former is just an optimized version of the original DR without changing the semantic matching method, while the latter also considers the predicted IDs and the query in each generation step, which greatly affects how GR would express the relevance, but this is ignored in [28].
+Yuan et al. [44] empirically analyze the error rate at each generation step of GR and identify the problem of poor memory accuracy for fine-grained features compared with DR. They integrate GR and DR into a new coarse-to-fine retrieval paradigm, combining their respective strengths, but circumvented an in-depth discussion of the connection.